WasmEdge/WasmEdge/docs/book/en/src/frameworks/serverless/aws.md

-# WebAssembly Serverless Functions in AWS Lambda*
+# WebAssembly Serverless Functions in AWS Lambda

-In this article, we will show you two function in Rust and WasmEdge deployed on AWS Lambda.
+In this article, we will show you two serverless functions in Rust and WasmEdge deployed on AWS Lambda.
 One is the image processing function, the other one is the trnsorflow inference function.

+>  For the insight on why WasmEdge on AWS Lambda, please refer to the article [WebAssembly Serverless Functions in AWS Lambda](https://www.secondstate.io/articles/webassembly-serverless-functions-in-aws-lambda/)

 ## Prerequisites